-Immigration law allows individuals to apply for asylum in the United States who are fleeing their country and seeking protection based on "persecution or a well-founded fear of persecution on account of their race, religion, nationality, membership in a particular social group, or political opinion."
-Individuals who are apprehended by CBP between ports of entry can also express fear of returning to their country and seek asylum as a defense against removal.
-U.S. officials have significant discretionary powers over how to process and whether to prosecute individuals who are apprehended, which can impact when and how individuals make their credible fear claim as they are processed for removal from the United States based on these official decisions.
+Immigration law allows individuals to apply for asylum in the United States who are fleeing their country and seeking protection based on persecution or a well-founded fear of persecution on account of their race, religion, nationality, membership in a particular social group, or political opinion.
+Individuals can present themselves for asylum at ports of entry before U.S. Customs and Border Protection (CBP) officers.
+As these charts show, U.S. officials also have significant discretionary powers over what to do with individuals who are inadmissible to the United States, which can impact when and how individuals make their credible fear claim as they enter different processes for removal from the United States based on these official decisions.
 This chart provides a general overview of the process.
 Individual cases may vary.